NHS Funding Act 2020

 The NHS Funding Act 2020 (c.
 5) is an act of the Parliament of the United Kingdom that sets out the funding for NHS England from 2021 to 2024 that the Secretary of State for Health and Social Care must allot to the respective trusts.
 This form part of the Government's NHS long-term plan and puts the Chancellor of the Exchequer under a "legal duty" to ensure this money, at a minimum, is spent on the NHS.

 Provisions

 Section 1 - Funding Settlement for the Health Service in England

 The Secretary of State for Health and Social Care must "allot an amount that is at least the amount specified" in the table below:

 Section 2

-This act extends to England and Wales.
-It comes into force on the day on which it is passed and expires at the end of 31 March 2024.
+This act extended to England and Wales.
+It came into force on the day on which it was passed and expired at the end of 31 March 2024.